Turkey with School-Age Kids: Our 10–14 Day Family Itinerary (What Actually Worked)

 English-speaking guides

-breakfasts + some lunches
+breakfasts and some lunches

-all transfers
+all transfers between stops

 Our Day-by-Day Family Turkey Itinerary

-This is the exact route we followed — not a perfect Pinterest plan, but what genuinely worked (and didn’t) when travelling with a six‑year‑old in August heat.
-Turkey is huge.
-Distances look small on Google Maps but feel very big in real life, and sightseeing days can become intense very quickly — especially with kids and high temperatures.
+This is the exact route we followed — not a perfect “Pinterest itinerary”, but what actually worked (and didn’t) travelling with a seven‑year‑old in August heat.

 Day 1 – Arrive, don’t plan anything